National Institute of Health Research, Bhubaneswar

-Regional Medical Research Center, Bhubaneswar Or RMRC, Bhubaneswar (also known as ICMR-RMRCBB) is an organization in the field of medical research, established in Bhubaneswar, Odisha, India.
+National Institute of Health Research, Bhubaneswar Or NIHR, Bhubaneswar (also known as ICMR-NIHR, Bhubaneswar) is an organization in the field of medical research, established in Bhubaneswar, Odisha, India.
 It was established in 1981 by the Indian Council of Medical Research (ICMR), New Delhi.
 The main focus area of research of the institute is on locally prevailing communicable and non-communicable diseases, tribal health and malnutrition in Odisha and adjoining states.
 It has Sanhamitra Pati as Director.

-On January 2023, Mansukh Mandaviya, Union Minister for Health and Family Welfare, inaugurated the annex building of the institute also laid the foundation stone for the School of Public Health and a Biosafety Level 3 (BSL-3) Laboratory at the same facility.
+In January 2023, Mansukh Mandaviya, Union Minister for Health and Family Welfare, inaugurated the annex building of the institute also laid the foundation stone for the School of Public Health and a Biosafety Level 3 (BSL-3) Laboratory at the same facility.